jainashish156/DownMusicData/README.md

 # DownMusicData
 Python Script to crawl a website with game sounds , crawl and create a database

+Note :-we would require the wget binary for the OS to downlaod the file